Sanchit611/testing/README.md

 ## 3. Implementation overview

 **Q: Describe implementation of the idea in as much detail as you think necessary.**
-The implementation has two phases: a training phase (`fit`) that runs at each rebalance date, and a construction phase (`construct_preA`) that turns the trained model into daily positions.
+The implementation has two phases: a training phase (`fit`) at each rebalance date, and a construction phase (`construct_preA`) that turns the trained model into daily positions.

-In the training phase, for each rebalance date the fit function loads PnL data for the filter selected alphas, runs a quality pre filter, builds rolling windows paired with a forward PnL target, and trains the CNN under the custom loss.
-What it saves is the learned CNN itself (its weights), along with the set of selected alphas.
+In training, the fit function loads PnL for the filter selected alphas, applies a quality pre filter that drops persistently losing and inconsistent alphas (keeping all if fewer than five survive), builds rolling windows each paired with a forward PnL target, and trains the CNN under the custom loss.
+Training only ever uses windows whose target ends before the refit date, so no future data leaks in.
+Each refit saves the CNN weights, the selected alpha set, and the weight vector the model predicts on the latest window.

-In the construction phase, `construct_preA` uses that trained CNN to run inference on recent PnL: for each day it feeds the most recent window through the saved model to get that day's alpha weights (daily mode, the default), or reuses the last refit's weights (quarterly mode).
-Those per day weights are contracted with the alpha cube `(stocks × days × alphas)` via `einsum`, then masked to the universe and scaled to booksize to form `preA`.
+In construction, `construct_preA` runs inference on recent PnL: in daily mode (the default) it feeds the most recent window through the saved model each day to get that day's weights; in quarterly mode it reuses the saved weight vector.
+The per day weights are contracted with the alpha cube `(stocks × days × alphas)` via `einsum` so each stock's position is the weighted blend of the selected alphas' positions, then masked to the universe and scaled to booksize to form `preA`.

 **Q: List the high level steps of the function (e.g., load alphas → bucket → build features → fit model → combine buckets → construct preA).**